mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **The implementation of particular GDPs by participant pairs or individuals often spread through peer activity incorporating or emerging from playtesting.**

 For example, the work of the child to add 21 levels to their own game served as a way to publicise this possibility.
 The process was also spread by that child's willingness to help others to add that feature to their game.
 This shifted dependence on myself as a facilitator, or on the instruction-based support documents.
-This excerpt shows this more experience child coder Te, agreeing to show another child Ch how to add new levels.
+This excerpt shows this more experience child coder Te, agreeing to show another child Ch1 how to add new levels.

-    Ch: Why’s that enemy in every level
+    Ch1: Why’s that enemy in every level
     Te: He’s not.
-    Ch: Can you show me how you add more levels on to yours?
+    Ch1: Can you show me how you add more levels on to yours?
     Te: Yeah sure.
     Pause
     Te: I’m just going to have one go of beating this (refering to his own game which he is playtesing).
 It’s 21 levels in it.
 So ..
 Yeeeeah.
     Pause
-    Ch: It’s like parcours in Minecraft but times.
+    Ch1: It’s like parcours in Minecraft but times.
 It’s like playing the game Wipeout.
 Have you ever played Wipeout?
     Te: Er not really.
-    Ch: Or seen it?
+    Ch1: Or seen it?
-    Ch: That’s like my second level.
+    Ch1: That’s like my second level.
     Te: Ah so hard (Te fails at a high level on his game and starts to move off)
     Te: (To someone else  calling for attention)  No I’m helping (Ch)..
-    (Te then follows Ch to his workstation to help him implement more levels.)
+    _(Te then follows Ch to his workstation to help him implement more levels.)_

 When Te moves to Ch's game he playtests it and then looks at the code.
 He notes that Ch has added a variable for a fourth level but then goes on to demonstrate to to add an array representing the next level, and a conditional statement to select level 4 when level 3 is completed.
 At Te uses the keyboard completes this work, Ch reads aloud the code which is being typed in by Te.